Cancer patient 'privileged to be alive'

 "Four years later I feel privileged to be alive," she said.

-The National Institute for Health Research (NIHR) has issued an urgent call for more people to volunteer for the trials, which are crucial for the progress of ongoing research.
+The National Institute for Health Research (NIHR) has issued an urgent call for more people to volunteer for NHS clinical research trials, which are crucial for the progress of ongoing research.

 A new study has revealed that few people are currently willing to take part, with only 14% of 2,000 adults questioned having participated in one, despite 85% of them saying they want to help the NHS find better treatments.